Last Updated on June 11, 2021 by Oddmund Groette

 The Williams %R is pretty similar to the WilliamsVixFix (but inversely from each other).
 The chart below is both indicators using a 22-day lookback period:

 Williams %R – does it work?
+We test some strategies

 We test the Williams %R on the S&P 500.
 Entry is on the close when the Williams %R is below -90 and exit is when today’s close is higher than yesterday’s high or when the Williams %R closes above -30.